BRACKETS-by-TRIAD/craftable/README.md

 ## About ##

-It's an administration area.
-A starting point for developing back-office system, intranet or a CMS.
-Where you want to manage something like:
+Hi Crafter, welcome to the official documentation for Craftable v2 (v1 docs can be found here) - a Laravel-based open-source toolkit for building administration interfaces.
+It's an administration area minimalistic template.
+A starting point for developing back-office systems, intranets or a CMS systems.
-- content of your web portal
-- products and orders of your e-shop
-- or customers of your product

 ![Craftable administration area example](https://docs.getcraftable.com/assets/posts-crud.png "Craftable administration area example")